 Women in their middle age might experience physical, cognitive and emotional changes.
 They have to accept the fact that their capabilities are declining in certain areas.
 Changes in the values of life are also common during the middle age phase after they had encountered various experiences.
 Their views towards religion have also changed in-line with the changes in their perspectives of life (Costello, 2012).
 These changes would affect their perception on life satisfaction and happiness.
-At this stage, they are making choices, choosing what action should be taken, considering how to allocate time and resources and evaluating all aspects in life they had been doing in life.
-They will look forward on how much time remains for them to do the things they wanted in life (Santrock, 2011).
+At this stage, they are making choices, choosing what action should be taken, considering how to allocate time and resources and evaluating all aspects in life (Santrock, 2011).
+Middle aged individuals would start to review where they had been and what they had been doing in life.
+They will look forward on how much time remains for them to do something they wanted in life (Santrock, 2011).